 Holidays can be both a joyful and a stressful time for all of us, no matter what stage of life we’re in.
 But as a family member ages, it can become more and more difficult to continue the family traditions everyone expects, and at the same time juggle our elderly loved one’s mental, physical and emotional needs.
 Caregivers often struggle with how to plan meals and family gatherings that won’t be highly stressful, confusing or even depressing for an elderly family member, but at the same time will meet the hopes and expectations of others.
+How can you make celebrating holidays with seniors enjoyable for the entire family?

 - Simplify your holiday season.
 Caregivers with younger families of their own have a lot on their plates during the holidays.
 Over-the-top expectations and an “I want to do it all” attitude can bring on a lot of stress.
 Simplify routines and modify traditions to reduce stress by making a list of all of your chores and then eliminating those that aren’t truly necessary.